w3c/wai-media-guide/transcribing.md

 Plan to spend time correcting automatically-generated transcription.

-More details on options and tools are in: Transcripts on the Web, [How to get or make transcripts [icon]]( http://www.uiaccess.com/transcripts/transcripts_on_the_web.html#justdoit).
+More details on options and tools for transcribing are in: Transcripts on the Web, [How to get or make transcripts [icon]]( http://www.uiaccess.com/transcripts/transcripts_on_the_web.html#justdoit).
 {@@ update^^^ !}

+A little about captioning tools is in the Captions/Subtitles page of this resource: [Captioning Tools](https://wai-media-guide.netlify.com/design-develop/media/captions/#captioning-tools).

 ## What to Transcribe